 This means organizations can enable real-time BoM collaboration – and that is a game changer.

-Real-time BoM collaboration empowers users with capabilities to collaborate and work together sharing BoMs, associated data, and even preview images.
-It also opens up the ability to simultaneously edit BoMs, while completely avoiding duplicate and inaccurate documents.
+Real-time BoM collaboration empowers users with capabilities to collaborate and work together creating a bill, sharing BoMs and associated data, and even preview CAD drawings and images.
+It also opens up the ability to simultaneously edit manufacturing bill of materials, while completely avoiding duplicate and inaccurate documents.
 This enables users to get a virtual ‘live view’ of data.

-Users are able to maintain and manage all associated product documentation like part datasheets and CAD files in one centralized location.
+Users are able to maintain and manage all associated product documentation such as part datasheets, materials required, CAD drawings and files, as well as anything else that is needed to manufacture a product all in one centralized location.
 This reassures one sole accurate and revision-controlled bill of material for a product.

-This is exactly why it is so important to establish systems and methods that enable all departments within your product development process to be able to share, collaborate, and ensure the accuracy of your bill of materials
+This is exactly why it is so important to establish systems and methods that enable all departments within your product development process to be able to share, collaborate, and ensure the accuracy of your bills of materials.

 A simple bill of materials software